Director of Student Affairs

 Auburn, AL 36849

-Brent Fox, Pharm.D., Ph.D, is an Associate Professor in the Harrison School of Pharmacy's Department of Health Outcomes Research and Policy.
+Brent Fox, Pharm.D., Ph.D, is an Associate Professor in the Harrison College of Pharmacy's Department of Health Outcomes Research and Policy.
 Additionally, Dr. Fox serves as the Director of Student Affairs under the Associate Dean for Academic Programs.
-As part of this position, he provides leadership in creating a culture in which every HSOP student receives unparalleled opportunities for personal and professional growth from recruitment through graduation.
+As part of this position, he provides leadership in creating a culture in which every HCOP student receives unparalleled opportunities for personal and professional growth from recruitment through graduation.

 Title: Machine learning for adverse drug events